datamade/django-councilmatic/README.rst

     pytest

 If you made material changes to the Councilmatic models, refresh the test fixture from a local instance database.
-From your instance directory (assuming you've already installed `django-councilmatic` with `pip install -e /path/to/django-councilmatic`), install the test requirements:
+From your instance directory (assuming you've already installed :code:`django-councilmatic` with :code:`pip install -e /path/to/django-councilmatic`), install the test requirements:

 .. code-block:: bash

     pip install -r /path/to/django-councilmatic/tests/test_requirements.txt

-Add `fixture_magic` to your instance's `INSTALLED_APPS` in `settings.py`.
+Add :code:`fixture_magic` to your instance's :code:`INSTALLED_APPS` in :code:`settings.py`.

 Run the management command to update the test fixture.